-Office hours for passport applications: Monday through Friday, 9 am - 4 pm.
+Office hours for passport applications: Monday through Friday, 9 am - 11 am.
 Please call ahead to check on availability.
-(For visa applications please contact the Swedish Embassy in Washington, D.C.)

 In an emergency outside of office hours, you will be redirected to the emergency call center of the Norwegian Ministry of Foreign Affairs in Oslo, Norway.